Orange Chicken

 Crispy, golden chicken drenched in a sweet and tangy sauce—orange chicken is a Chinese American classic that’s surprisingly simple to master at home.

 This recipe, similar to General Tso’s chicken in its preparation, might seem daunting, but it’s surprisingly doable at home.
-Give it a try—I promise, you’ll not only wow your family but also impress yourself with how delicious it is.
+Give it a try—I promise, you’ll wow your family and also impress yourself with how delicious it is!

 What You’ll Need To Make Orange Chicken

-- soy sauce: Used to flavor the marinade and the sauce.
+- Soy sauce: Adds salty, umami flavor to both the marinade and the sauce.

-- Light brown sugar: Adds sweetness to the marinade and sauce.
+- Light brown sugar: Sweetens the marinade and sauce while adding a hint of molasses flavor.

-- Distilled white vinegar: Provides acidity to the sauce.
+- Distilled white vinegar: Brings a sharp, clean acidity that balances the sweetness in the sauce.

 - Chicken broth: Adds savory depth to the sauce.

-- Asian sesame oil: Adds a rich, nutty flavor to the sauce.
+- Sesame oil: Adds toasty, nutty flavor to the sauce.
+A little goes a long way.

-- Crushed red pepper flakes: Adds heat to the sauce.
+- Crushed red pepper flakes: Bring a gentle heat to balance the sweet and tangy flavors.

-- All-purpose flour and baking soda: Help form the crispy coating for the chicken.
+- All-purpose flour and baking soda: Form the base of the crispy coating, helping the chicken fry up golden and light.

-- Vegetable oil: Used for shallow-frying the chicken.
+- Vegetable oil: Used for shallow-frying the chicken til nice and crispy.

-- Ginger, garlic, and scallions: These aromatics form the flavor base of the dish.
+- Ginger, garlic, and scallions: These aromatics build the bold, savory foundation of the sauce.

 - Jump to the printable recipe for precise measurements